zakdev12312/Hearapy-for-the-rest-of-us/README.md

 # hearapy For The Rest Of Us

-A simple, no-nonsense web app for restorative audio therapy.
+A simple, no-nonsense web app for restorative audio therapy

 >[!IMPORTANT]
 > iOS currently has no working audio.
 Android status is currently unknown.
 Please drop anything in a discussion or issue.
 I'll be working on it.